microlib-org/utils_microlibs/socket_rpc/README.md

 `socket_rpc` is a very simple microlib for remote procedure calls (RPC) over sockets in Python.

-It exposes two functions:
+It exposes two class:
-- `rpc` - acts as a server for a Python RPC
+- `RPCServer` - acts as a server for a Python RPC
-- `rpc_call` - allows you to call a function, registered on another host with the `rpc` decorator.
+- `RPCClient` - allows you to call a function, registered on another host with the `rpc` decorator.

 Install with: